0xDexter0us/blog/content/about.md

-I am [@dexter0us](https://twitter.com/0xDexter0us) and I'm a cyber secuirty enthusiast, passionate coder and the author of this blog.
+I am [@dexter0us](https://twitter.com/0xDexter0us), an infosec enthusiast, passionate coder, and the author of this blog.

 I manage my retail business in my date time and love to hack and code in my free time.
-Currently managing [UPchieve VDP](https://hackerone.com/upchieve), preparing for my OSCP certification, improving my hacking skills and working on a few hacking tools which I'll release soon on my github page so keep an eye there :)
+Currently managing [UPchieve VDP](https://hackerone.com/upchieve), preparing for my OSCP certification, improving my hacking skills, and working on a few hacking tools which you can find on my [Github page.](https://github.com/0xDexter0us)

----